COMP SCI 2000 - Computer Systems

 North Terrace Campus - Semester 1 - 2022

 General Course Information

-Course Code COMP SCI 2000 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per weeks Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1007, COMP SCI 1009, COMP SCI 1102, COMP SCI 1202, COMP SCI 2202 or COMP SCI 2202B Assumed Knowledge MATHS1012 or MATHS 1008 Course Description This course introduces the elements of computer systems from the level of basic hardware gates, through to compilers, languages and applications.
+Course Code COMP SCI 2000 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per weeks Available for Study Abroad and Exchange Y Prerequisites One of COMP SCI 1102, COMP SCI 1202, COMP SCI 2202 or COMP SCI 2202B or (Both of COMP SCI 1015 and COMP SCI 1013) Assumed Knowledge MATHS 1012 or MATHS 1004 or MATHS 1008 Course Description This course introduces the elements of computer systems from the level of basic hardware gates, through to compilers, languages and applications.
 The aim is to give an overview of the layered nature of computer systems and how the use of simple interfaces can make the design of complex and powerful systems possible.
 Topics covered include: digital logic, memory, processors, assembly language, virtual machines, recursive descent parsing, code generation and operating systems.